 The following texts are not required, but you may find them useful, especially if you are considering employment in the area of digital systems.
-Some books are also on reserve at Sprauge.
+Some books are also available at Sprague.
+I assume you have a strong mastery of digital design at the level of E85; review Harris & Harris if you feel rusty on a topic.

-Wakerley, Digital Design, Principles & Practice, 4rd Edition, Prentice Hall.
+Wakerley, Digital Design, Principles & Practice,4rd Edition, Prentice Hall.